Unum Long-Term Disability Denial: How to Appeal

 How Chisholm Chisholm & Kilpatrick Can Help You with Your Appeal Against Unum

 You can handle your appeal on your own, but it can be beneficial to seek an attorney for the appeal process.
-If your claim is ERISA-governed, you may not be able to introduce new evidence if your case is taken to the final stage of process, court.
+If your claim is ERISA-governed, you may not be able to introduce new evidence if your case is taken to the final stage of the process, court.
 It is crucial that you get the strongest possible evidence on the record for your appeal.
 The experienced long-term disability attorneys at Chisholm Chisholm & Kilpatrick can help you obtain what your claim requires in order to be approved for LTD benefits by Unum.

 Our attorneys will carefully review your policy and assess your definition of disability.
 We have experience working cases for Unum and know how they tend to operate.
 If you suspect your case has been denied due to bad faith, it can be especially helpful to seek an attorney who can help you fight for your case against Unum.

-CCK works with a variety of professional, both medical and vocational, who can provide additional evaluations for you.
+CCK works with a variety of professionals, both medical and vocational, who can provide additional evaluations for you.
 This can be easier than trying to seek out experts on your own, especially when you are trying to manage your health.
 We understand that appealing a long-term disability claim can be stressful and exhausting, and we want to help you with your case so that you can focus on your health.
 We can lessen your stress by collecting the evidence needed for your claim and acting as a point of contact between yourself and your doctors, as well as Unum, so that you do not have to handle your case alone.
 We will make sure you feel confident that your appeal is in good hands.

 Contact the Attorneys at Chisholm Chisholm & Kilpatrick LTD Today